Top

 Settlement Routes – Dependants & Visit Visas

-The Immigration Rules relating to fiancées, spouses, partners and children of British Citizens and Foreign or Commonwealth nationals who are serving members of HM Forces changed on the 1 December 2013.
-It saw the addition of Appendix Armed Forces (AF) of the Immigration Rules coming into force.
+The Immigration Rules relating to fiancées, spouses, partners and children of British Citizens and Foreign or Commonwealth nationals who are serving members of HM Forces changed on 11th April 2024.
+It saw ‘Appendix Armed Forces (AF)’ change to ‘Appendix HM Forces’.
+The information below is aimed at anyone that applied and paid for a visa on, or after 11th April 2024.

-Appendix Armed Forces (AF)
+Appendix HM Forces

 In addition to the minimum income required, there is also an English language requirement for those over the age of 18 years who come from non-English speaking countries.

-Limited Leave to Remain or Enter:
+Limited Leave to Enter:

-• In receipt of a minimum income or £18,600.
+• In receipt of a minimum income of £23,496

 • Requirement for an A1 English language test (Non-English speaking countries of origin)